By Paulette Dolin

 All that information is very relevant when undergoing medical procedures like surgery because the doctors and nurses can provide better care when patients accurately give them feedback on their condition.
 When you’re the patient, it’s up to you to tell them as clearly as possible what you’re experiencing and what if anything you need.

-Feldenkrais Practitioner Shannon Kennedy has written about a student who had an epiphany about her shoulder surgery after an Awareness Through Movement lesson: One of her students told her what a mind changing experience she had during an ATM lesson.
+Feldenkrais Practitioner Shannon Kennedy has written about a student who had an epiphany about her shoulder surgery after an Awareness Through Movement lesson: One of her students told her what a mind changing experience she had during an Awareness Through Movement lesson.
 Moving “from always referencing my story of my shoulder experience and that highjack to my body’s TRUE experience-real time!
 I was seen and heard from ME-I could hold my own…It was such a loving thing!
 It became more and more loving as I moved softly and slowly….”

 In my perfect world, anyone getting surgery would have the opportunity to experience that sense of self and self healing for themselves and be able to access their sense abilities.